davidzoufaly/finance-mgn/README.md

 ### Releases & Versioning

-The repository uses [release-please](https://github.com/googleapis/release-please/tree/main?tab=readme-ov-file) as a GitHub Action which creates a PR that, after manual merge, bumps the app version and generates a changelog.
-It leverages semantic versioning and conventional commits.
+Automated release management is powered by [release-please](https://github.com/googleapis/release-please/tree/main?tab=readme-ov-file) GitHub Action.
+This intelligent system automatically creates release PRs based on your commit history.
+Once you merge the PR, it instantly bumps the version and generates a comprehensive changelog.
+The entire process follows semantic versioning principles and relies on conventional commit messages for seamless automation.

 ### TODO